 As a side note, I personally got to stay at our client’s home a couple of years back and it truly is a majestic property.
 I stayed in their guest pavilion, which has a spacious guest suite with beautiful exposed timbers.
 This was my first time (and hopefully not my last) sleeping in a timber frame and it sure was magical.

-It seems that more and more clients are interested in adding screened-in porches off of their main timber frame living space so they can enjoy the outdoors without mosquitos and black flies.
-The above screened-in porch offers was designed to enjoy the bug-free outdoors, as well as take advantage of the amazing views of Lake Winnipesaukee.
-I don’t know about you, but I personally would sit out here every night – what a serene space to enjoy a quiet evening.
+It seems that more and more clients are interested in adding a screened-in porch.
+It’s a great option to consider to enjoy the outdoors without mosquitos and black flies.
+The above screened-in porch offers was designed to enjoy the bug-free outdoors.
+It also takes advantage of the amazing views of Lake Winnipesaukee.
+I don’t know about you, but I personally would sit out here every night.
+What a serene space to enjoy a quiet evening!

-We hope these outdoor space photos made you smile!
+We hope these timber frame outdoor spaces made you smile!
 Interested in talking to us about your new home?
 Call us today at 800-636-0993.